-Your Museum is opening today, May 14th at 11:00.
-We’ll start with our normal summer hours of Tues, Thurs and Sat from 11:00-3:00.
+Your Museum is open with our normal summer hours of Tuesday, Thursday and Saturday from 11:00-3:00.
 We hope to be open with our winter hours soon.
 All current guidelines (occupancy, distancing etc.) will be followed.

 The volunteers have been busy arranging new displays and are excited to show off the enhancements!

 As always, contact us if you have any research projects, or need special scheduling.
 Thank you!

 Pine Island’s past is preserved for tomorrow in the collections and activities of the Museum of the Islands.

 Resting like bright emeralds in the warm waters of the Gulf of Mexico, Pine Island and its surrounding islets have always been a world apart from the rest of Southwest Florida.
 For years, the islands were accessible only by boat–and many still are today–the building of a road bridge across tiny Matlacha to the mainland has linked the modern world to the islands, but has not spoiled their unique, off-the-beaten track character.

 For most of its history, the area has been a rural, sparsely populated haven for fishermen and those wanting a quieter lifestyle apart from the booming tourist trade found on the mainland.
 The islands, while modern in most details, are still firmly rooted to their history.
 The Museum of the Islands was established to help document and preserve the past for the next generations of Pine Islanders and visitors.